flix/book/src/effects.md

 gradually introduce the features of the type and effect system and give several examples of its use.

-To start, it is important to understand that Flix has three types of effects:
+Before we continue, it is important to understand that Flix has three types of effects:

 - [foundational effects](./foundational-effects.md)
 - [algebraic effects](./effects-and-handlers.md)